ftlabs/text-summarization-experiment/README.md

 As of March 2017, a bit more than half a millions articles were available and were retrieved.
 In order to train the model a large amount of data-articles is needed, this experiment was done using around 500,000 articles for training the model.

-After gathering all the data needed, you will have to install Tensorflow.
-This project was developed under Tensorflow 1.0.1, so more recent versions might not be compatible.
-More information on how to install Tensorflow, can be found on [this page](https://www.tensorflow.org/install/).

-We are making use of the textsum model provided [here](https://github.com/tensorflow/models/tree/master/textsum).
-Since we did not have articles with their summaries to use as a training set, our initial effort was to train a model that would generate titles of articles given their body/text.
-Based on the results of that effort we will then move on to attempt training a model for text summarization.

 ## Training